 Walk through the different parts of your company’s B2B marketing plan.
 Summarize currently active campaigns, as well as how your company tests and optimizes its campaigns. (marketing department)

 Arm sales staff with social proof that your solutions are effective.
-Your sales staff must be prepared with testimonials and case studies, in print and video format, to bring on their sales appointments.
-In many cases, more experienced sales staff send these preemptive objections handlers to prospective clients prior to sales calls. (marketing department)
+Your sales staff must be prepared with testimonials and case studies, in print and video format, to bring to their sales appointments.
+In many cases, more experienced sales staff send these preemptive objection handlers to prospective clients prior to sales calls. (marketing department)